daniel071/DungeonCli/README.md

 - [ ] Make extra swords that deal extra damage
 - [ ] Add more Armour which absorbs a percentage of damage
 - [x] Fix bug where if you die while in combat, the combat function persists
+- [ ] Add critical shots, where there is a chance that you can get double the damage

 <br>